-*Emily Booth Masters, Founder, Owner and Artistic Director/DancEast Workshop Program Director has been dancing since she was a young child, and she has been teaching for more than twenty years.
+*Emily Booth Masters, Founder has been dancing since she was a young child, and she has been teaching for more than twenty years.
 Her training began under a former Vaudeville performer, from whom she learned the tap style known as “hoofing.”
 She was one of a competitive tap dance duo throughout her teen years.
 She studied ballet and jazz under many esteemed teachers, including Terrell Paulk and Gus Giordano, before becoming a member of the Appalachian Modern Dance Ensemble (while attending Appalachian State University).
 She is a certified ballroom dance instructor and the early years of her professional dance career were spent performing and competing in American Style Ballroom dance - both Smooth and Rhythm.
-She holds an undergraduate minor in dance in addition to her Masters Degree in English Literature.
+She holds an undergraduate minor in dance in addition to both a BA and an MA in English Literature.
 She founded DancEast (formerly Studio 1406) in 2008 after deciding she wanted to create a unique environment in which her own children and the children of her neighborhood could learn to express themselves creatively through movement.

 *Whitley Hill, Master Choreographer was born and raised in New York City.
 She was a child actor, performing at New York's famed La Mama Theater, with the New York City Shakespeare Festival and with the New York City Opera.
 She is a graduate in drama from NYC's High School for the Performing Arts.
 She has a degree in dance from the University of Michigan and an MA in performance studies.
 She directed an award-winning dance company in Michigan for 14 years, and her dances have been commissioned and performed by companies across the country.
 She has worked with students of all ages in multiple dance genres, and she has taught extensively and served as guest artist in many universities.
 She is the choreographer of many of DancEast's most beloved pieces and a favorite instructor among students of all ages.
 She has been a part of the DancEast faculty since 2008.